bevyengine/bevy-website/content/news/2023-03-04-bevy-0.10/index.md

 Bevy 0.10 is shipping with a lovely collection of built-in [common run conditions](https://dev-docs.bevyengine.org/bevy/ecs/schedule/common_conditions/index.html).
 Courtesy of [#6587 by `@maniwani`](https://github.com/bevyengine/bevy/pull/6587), [#7579 by `@inodentry`](https://github.com/bevyengine/bevy/pull/7579), [#7806 by `@jakobhellermann`](https://github.com/bevyengine/bevy/pull/7806), and [#7866 by `@jabuwu`](https://github.com/bevyengine/bevy/pull/7866) you can easily run systems if there are events to process, timers that elapsed, resources that changed, input state changes, and more.

 When you need something more sophisticated, combining run conditions is a breeze.
-Courtesy of [#7547](https://github.com/bevyengine/bevy/pull/7547), [#7559](https://github.com/bevyengine/bevy/pull/7559), and [#7605](https://github.com/bevyengine/bevy/pull/7605), you can create new run conditions with the use of system piping and the `not`, `and_then` or `or_else` run criteria combinators.
+Courtesy of [#7547](https://github.com/bevyengine/bevy/pull/7547), [#7559](https://github.com/bevyengine/bevy/pull/7559), and [#7605](https://github.com/bevyengine/bevy/pull/7605), you can create new run conditions with the use of system piping and the `not`, `and_then` or `or_else` run condition combinators.

 ### Simpler States